Words by Bob Levy & Dennis Livingston

 Music by Bob Levy

-PLAY THIS SONG Rumba version: Ballad version: Playful midtempo version:
+PLAY THE ORIGINAL DEMO RECORDINGS Rumba version: Ballad version: Playful midtempo version:

 READ THE LYRICS